Partially smoothed information measures: Operational Examples

 The upper bound in Eq.~\eqref{eq:classical-cost} follows from the protocol given in~\cite[Thm.~1]{Anurag17} based on the convex split lemma (cf.~Lem.~\ref{convsplitlemm}).\footnote{Analogously to the protocol minimizing the entanglement cost, this protocol can also be thought of in terms of decoupling~\cite{Majenz17}.} We sketch the argument in our context.
 Given $\tilde{\rho}_{AR}\in\cS_{\circ}(AR)$ and $\sigma_A\in\cS_{\circ}(A)$ the optimizers in $I_{\max}^{\eps-\delta,P}(\dot{R};A)_\rho$, the protocol from~\cite[Thm.~1]{Anurag17} together with quantum teleportation realises a $\delta$-error quantum state merging of a purification $\tilde{\rho}_{ABR}$ with $P(\tilde{\rho}_{ABR},\rho_{ABR})\leq\eps-\delta$, for a classical communication cost of $D_{\max}\left(\tilde{\rho}_{AR}\middle\|\sigma_A\otimes\rho_R\right)+\log\frac{1}{\delta^4}$.
 Following the same line of argument as in Eq.~\eqref{eq:first} - \eqref{eq:last} based on $\rho_R=\tilde{\rho}_R$ and $P(\tilde{\rho}_{ABR},\rho_{ABR})\leq\eps-\delta$ this leads to the desired statement. \end{proof}

 The asymptotic first-order expansions then follow from Eq.~\eqref{eq:Imax-asymptotic} and Eq.~\eqref{eq:Hmin-asymptotic} and we recover the original results on quantum state merging~\cite{horodecki05,horodecki06}.
 As shown in these references in first-order asymptotically the entanglement cost and classical communication cost can actually be simultaneously minimised\,---\,whereas this becomes unclear in the one-shot setting.
-The asymptotic second-order expansions are an open problem but are now again reduced to giving the asymptotic second-order expansions of $H_{\min}^{\eps,P}(A|\dot{R})_\rho$ and $I_{\max}^{\eps,P}(\dot{R};A)_\rho$, respectively.